-My husband!
 My dog!
 New Zealand!
 OMG I’m so happy!
 Hurrays!

 I’m in NZ.
 Super tired.
 I wrote the following a couple days ago and wanted to share it.
 I’ll be back to blogging regularly at some point.
 One day.